The questions entrepreneurs ask

 We are truly entrepreneurial; we’ve built this business from scratch and speak the same language as our borrowers.
 While our Private Capital division has only existed since 2016, we’re already one of the most active investment banks in the country.
 Our activity in the current climate gives our borrowers access and insight into valuation multiples, strategic buyers’ appetites and tactics, and best practices for exits.
 We also invite our borrowers to join our ecosystem: a powerful network of entrepreneurs, investors and advisors we have invested in, or with.
 Finally, we’re deeply invested in your goals – after all, it’s our money on the line.

-Gap Debt™ unlocks capital from intangible assets, helping you in areas traditional banks are afraid to go.
-It’s also a quicker source of capital than equity, is an effective substitute for venture capital and can act as a bridge to venture capital if it’s not available yet.
-Gap Debt™ also minimizes dilution and the cost of capital relative to raising equity, while allowing borrowers to retain control of strategic direction and the board.
+Gap Debt™ and Private Credit unlock capital from intangible assets, helping you in areas traditional banks are afraid to go.
+Both debt offerings are a quicker source of capital than equity, an effective substitute for venture capital and can act as a bridge to venture capital or bank debt if those options are not available yet.
+Gap Debt™ and Private Credit also minimize dilution and the cost of capital relative to raising equity, while allowing borrowers to retain control of strategic direction and the board.

-We’ve found through experience that Gap Debt™ generates a healthier management philosophy than venture capital, which can distort behaviours such as imposing more discipline to reach profitability (not growth for growth’s sake).
-We can structure Gap Debt™ to match your growth strategy and ability to make payments.
-Contact us today for a consultation and see if Gap Debt™ works for your business vision.
+We’ve found through experience that these debt offerings generate a healthier management philosophy than venture capital, which can distort behaviours such as imposing more discipline to reach profitability (not growth for growth’s sake).
+We can structure Gap Debt™ or Private Credit to match your growth strategy and ability to make payments.
+Contact us today for a consultation and see if Gap Debt™ or Private Credit works for your business vision.

 Do you provide loans for real estate or construction projects, mining or oil and gas prospecting, or drug research?